4D is a research group based at the MRC Cognition and Brain Sciences Unit, University of Cambridge

 Duncan is a Programme Leader at the MRC Cognition and Brain Sciences Unit, University of Cambridge.

 He is also a Fellow and Director of Studies at Robinson College.
-Within the School of Clinical Medicine he is the Chair of the NIHR BioResource, and he is the Chair of the University of Cambridge's LGBT+ Staff Network.
+He is the Chair of the University of Cambridge's LGBT+ Staff Network, and a member of the MRC's Neuroscience and Mental Health Board.

 The 4D research group captures a broad programme of developmental cognitive neuroscience.
 A hallmark of this science has been methodological innovations for understanding neural systems in childhood, how they are linked with developmental disorder, and how they respond to intervention.